FAQ

 Be alert and take normal precautions to protect yourself from purse-snatchers and pickpockets.

 Keep a photocopy of your documents on you.
-Keep the original documents and valuables in the safety deposit box of your hotel.
+Keep the original documents and valuables in the safe deposit box of your hotel.

 Be discreet with your valuables.
 Do not flash around large amounts of cash or expensive jewelry.
 Keep an eye, or even better, keep a hand on your luggage or camera.

 Do NOT exchange money in the street.
-Use the banks or exchange bureaus.
+Use the banks or exchange offices.

 WHAT TO BRING

 It is best to bring the luggage you feel most comfortable carrying, but you can travel with a suitcase if you prefer.
 Choose one with sturdy wheels if possible.
-If you will be doing the Inca trail bring a backpack or duffel bag.
+If you will be doing adventure hikes, bring a backpack or duffel bag.
 Pack a small daypack in which to carry your valuables.
 A money belt is highly recommended so that you can keep your money, credit cards and passport on you at all times.

 What you bring in your luggage will depend on where you are going and the kind of vacation you are planning.
 Altitude has a marked effect on climate.
 Normally, the higher you go, the colder it gets.
 Seasons also determine what kind of gear you need.
 Remember that there is a seasonal inversion between the northern and the southern hemispheres.
 That is, when it is summer in the north it is winter in the south.